 What can I use for model railway ballast?

-Do you need to glue model railway ballast down?
+What can you use to glue model railway ballast down?

-Unless you are doing a temporary scene, it is recommended to fix the ballast down and into place with glue or a glue mix.
+Unless you are doing a temporary scene, it is recommended that you fix ballast to your base with glue or a glue mix.

 - Deluxe Materials Ballast Bond is a pre-mixed ballast glue that eliminates the need for prewetting the ballast material, allowing it to be used directly from the bottle.
 Certain ballast materials tend to clump together when wet.
 To address this issue, simply add one part IPA liquid to two parts Ballast Bond and shake thoroughly to ensure proper mixing.
 This will prevent the ballast from forming clumps when applying Deluxe Materials Ballast Bond.